ZackLarsen/hmm/README.md

      Corresponds to our transmission probability matrix.

 #### The Viterbi decoding algorithm:
-   * First, set up a probability matrix (or lattice), with one column for each observation ot and one row for each state in the state graph
+   * First, set up a probability matrix (or lattice), with one column for each observation ot and one row for each state in the state graph.
+   * Each cell of the trellis, vt(j), represents the probability that the HMM is in state j after seeing the first t observations and passing through the most probable state sequence q1,...,qt−1, given the HMM λ.
+   * The value of each cell vt(j) is computed by recursively taking the most probable path that could lead us to this cell.
+   * Formally, each cell expresses the probability vt(j) = max q1,...,qt−1 P(q1...qt−1, o1, o2...ot, qt=j|λ)